Environmental Unit Leader

 Course Description:

-This course provides participants course work and hands-on training for the position of Environmental Unit Leader (ENVL).
-It covers the role and responsibilities of a ENVL and the relationship of the ENVL to other incident personnel within the Incident Command System (ICS).
-The student will become familiar with the various incident-related documents, software programs and other resources that may be used by a ENVL.
+This 3-day course provides participants course work and hands-on training for the position of Environmental Unit Leader (ENVL).
+It covers the role and responsibilities of an ENVL and the relationship of the ENVL to other incident personnel within the Incident Command System (ICS).
+The student will become familiar with the various incident-related documents, software programs and other resources that may be used by an ENVL.

-This course is intended for U.S. EPA and U.S. Coast Guard personnel who have completed the Incident Command System courses I-100, 200, and 300 and who have been identified to be a part of an Incident Management Team.
+This course is intended for U.S. EPA and U.S. Coast Guard personnel who have completed the Incident Command System courses I-100, 200, 300, and 400, IS-700b and IS-800d, and who have been identified to be a part of an Incident Management Team.

 After completing this course, participants will be able to: